MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-basic-bot/includes/3-build-the-basic-bot.md

 :::image type="content" source="../media/3-connect-pharmacy.png" alt-text="Screenshot that shows the pharmacy statement block connected in the bot.":::

 Fill in the other switch cases with statement blocks.
-The following example shows one for emergency and trauma:
+The following example shows one for emergency and trauma.

 :::image type="content" source="../media/3-emergency-statement.png" alt-text="Screenshot that shows a statement for emergency and trauma.":::